gato333/viralart/README.md

 ## To do
-- create initial store obj and pass it down to client
+- fill out object for data manip
-- then we can start manipulating the charts d3.js
+- then we can start manipulating the charts three.js
 - make db generation script data/init.js

 ### To do: done
+- import three.js instead of d3
+- create initial store obj and pass it down to client (server-side rendering)
 - import d3, specifically to work with react
 - host on heroku
 - implmented compile of sass|sass to css, serving to app.js